Workflow · Batch QC & automation

 No shell?
 Use the App Intents

-Eight App Intents let the system Shortcuts app and Siri call the same engine the CLI does, no file-handling shell glue, output is chainable.
+Eight App Intents let the system Shortcuts app and Siri call the same engine the CLI does, with output a downstream step can chain on.
 Four core actions ship in two variants each, a file-input and a path-input, so they fit whichever Shortcuts workflow shape you have: Get Measurements, Compare Files, Get Compare Diff, and Get Report.

 The returns are structured Shortcuts output you chain on directly.
 Get Measurements exposes every numeric field as a Shortcuts variable, so a downstream step can branch ("if Integrated LUFS > -12 then…") without parsing JSON.
 Compare Files returns both sides plus the B − A deltas; Get Compare Diff returns the residual WAV; Get Report returns the JSON / HTML / PDF file you can pipe straight into AirDrop, Save File, or Mail.